microsoft/autogen/README.md

   * User approves the code or gives feedback via issue comments.
   * Once the code is approved, the user closes the issue and the code is commited to a PR.

-# How to run the Github dev agents locally
+# How to run the Github dev agents project

 Check [the getting started guide](./docs/github-flow-getting-started.md)